h5md/h5md/draft.rst

     trajectory
       \-- group1
            \-- position
-                \-- sample
+                \-- value
                 \-- step
                 \-- time

-where the first dimension of "sample" must match the unique dimension of "step" and "time".
+where the first dimension of "value" must match the unique dimension of "step" and "time".

 The "step" dataset must be of integer datatype to allow exact temporal matching